Hair rendered using XGen (image courtesy of Jonas Tornqvist).

 To obtain color information from XGen splines, such as those found in the XGen Presets, you will need to add the following steps.

-- Go to the XGen window (Preview/Output tab) and make a note of the custom shader parameters names.
+- Go to the XGen window (Preview/Output tab) and make a note of the custom shader parameter names.

 2. Assign a shader to the XGen description.